How to Enjoy a Wine Tasting at Local Vineyards

 A group of friends visited Hermann J. Wiemer Vineyard, renowned for its Riesling.
 The tasting began with a dry 2022 Riesling, followed by a semi-sweet and then a late-harvest version.

-They learned that the Finger Lakes’ deep, glacial lakes moderate winter temperatures, allowing Riesling to ripen slowly while retaining acidity.
+They learned that the Finger Lakes deep, glacial lakes moderate winter temperatures, allowing Riesling to ripen slowly while retaining acidity.
 The dry version tasted of green apple and wet stone; the semi-sweet had apricot and honey; the late-harvest, candied citrus and ginger.

-One guest, who previously thought sweet wines were “not serious,” was stunned by the balance of the late-harvest Riesling.
-“It’s not cloying,” she said.
-“It’s elegant.”
+One guest, who previously thought sweet wines were not serious, was stunned by the balance of the late-harvest Riesling.
+Its not cloying, she said.
+Its elegant.
 They bought a bottle of each and later hosted a tasting at home, using their notes to guide the conversation.

 That weekend, they also visited a nearby vineyard producing Cabernet Franc.
 The contrast between the crisp, acidic Rieslings and the structured, herbal Cab Franc deepened their appreciation for regional diversity.